Child Proofing is a Must for Baby’s Safety

 Mold is a potential health risk that often goes unchecked.

 Inhaling mold spores can cause a runny nose, sneezing, itchy eyes, skin irritation and even neurological symptoms.
 Mold exposure can be especially dangerous to kids who suffer from asthma.
-Pay particular attention to bath toys, which are always moist.
+Pay particular attention to bath toys and accessories, like floating bath thermometers or faucet guards, which are always moist.
 And don’t be surprised if you come across a moldy surprise when giving your baby a bath.

 Keep toys mold free by regularly inspecting and cleaning.

 To clean, use a mixture of 2 cups of apple cider vinegar, 500ml warm water, and 2 foam denture cleaning tablets, and soak toys overnight.